-If you hold a sword lightly by the handle between your thumb and forefinger, and then wave it smoothly sideways you will notice a point somewhere in the blade that does not move.
-This is the pivot point relative to the place of the handle where you were holding the sword (see figure 3).
+To perform this test, hold the sword lightly by the handle between your thumb and forefinger, and then wave it smoothly sideways.
+You will notice a point somewhere in the blade that does not move: this is the pivot point relative to the place of the handle where you were holding the sword (see figure 3).

 Changing the position of the fingers on the handle will move the pivot point to another location.
 When wielding a sword, it is thus possible to control the location of the sword’s centre of rotation by adjusting the place and direction of the action applied by the grip on the handle.